 In the past eight years of my working life, I observed that how you do the task at hand is not the only measure of productivity and satisfaction.
-Your living style, priorities, patience, and certain keystone habits such as discipline, good social behavior, hard work decide how good you perform, how well you live your life, and how stable your relationships are.
+Your living style, priorities, patience, and certain keystone habits such as discipline, healthy social behavior, hard work decide how good you perform, how well you live your life, and how stable your relationships are.

 All these things — living style, priorities, patience, discipline, hard work — could be practiced as habits.
 As Charles Duhigg said in his book The Power of Habits, “More than 40 percent of the actions people performed each day weren’t actual decisions, but habits.”

 As I mentioned in the working from home article, the best sportsmen of the world also have a set routine for the competition day.
 They practice the schedule over and over.
 On the competition day, they just follow their routine.
-The main fight or a swimming race is a regular part of the schedule where they beat the opposite competitor— rather than focusing that the day is special and their careers depend on it.
+The primary fight or a swimming race is a regular part of the schedule where they beat the opposite competitor— rather than focusing that the day is special and their careers depend on it.

 Charles Duhigg wrote, “On the battlefield, every command that’s issued draws on behaviors practiced to the point of automation.”
-Routines are so strong that even at the war front the soldiers repeat their learned routine under fire without inventing anything new.
+Routines are so robust that even at the war front the soldiers repeat their learned routine under fire without inventing anything new.

 Now let us look at the different schedules and daily habits that are key to success.

 The Trigger Routine — The schedule that prepares you for the day.

 What is a trigger routine?

 You might already have a trigger schedule or a pre-work routine.
 You run in the morning, have toast and coffee, shower, and drive to work while classic rock from the 70’s blasts in the car.